 - Lacks a browser extension

-Hemmingway is free of charge, and you can pay for lifetime access for 19.99$.
+Hemmingway is free, and you can pay for lifetime access for 19.99$.

 Best blogging tool for catching basic grammatical errors and misspellings (14.99$/month)

 For beginners running on a tight budget, Grammarly can be pretty costly.
 Linux is one of the best Grammarly alternatives you could find.

 In my in-depth Linguix review, I analyzed this tool.
 I found that It is affordable and effective in catching basic grammatical errors and misspellings.